 But, if this is so, why is “progress” slow-ing down?
 According to the Harvard

-stroke and kidney disease, and a leveling of the death rate from heart disease
+of stroke and kidney disease, and a leveling of the death rate from heart disease

 among U.S. adults.
-In other words, perhaps the well-established paradigm—drugs and surgery-is not
+In other words, perhaps the well-established paradigm—drugs

 The history of the heart and its diseases, like all medical history, is a history of

-arteries, and nerves, and postulated that the heart is nothing more than
+the veins, arteries, and nerves, and postulated that the heart is nothing more than

 their junction and that the arteries contain not blood, but air, spirit, or soul (called pneuma).

 This entered the body through the nose, throat, and lungs—in other words, through

 breathing.
-He believed the veins do contain blood, and his rational for why blood comes from open
+He believed the veins do contain blood, and his rationale for why blood

-great physician of the Roman Empire, Galen, confirmed that veins contain blood, but did
+The great physician of the Roman Empire, Galen, confirmed that veins contain blood,

 forcefully against the tendency to accept Galen’s ideas as truth: